Skip to main content

 ”GitHub App authentication failed”

-The app_id in settings.toml or the GITHUB_APP_PRIVATE_KEY environment variable is incorrect.
+The app_id in settings.toml or the GITHUB_APP_PRIVATE_KEY vault secret is incorrect.
 Re-run fabro install on the server host or verify the values match your GitHub App.

 Clone fails for private repositories